CDCgov/nhsnlink/docs/README.md

 ## Overview

-This page and its references includes documentation for Link's services and the functionality those services supoprts.
+This page and its references include documentation for Link's services and the functionality those services supports.

 ## Functionality